How to plan your first Disney World or Disneyland vacation

 Millennium Falcon: Smuggler’s Run is one of Disney’s most popular rides (Photo: Matt Stroshane)

-If car rides quickly get queasy, then you want to steer clear of certain rides (The Mad Tea Party should have the words “of death” next to its name, honestly).
+If car rides quickly get queasy, then you want to steer clear of certain rides that can trigger any motion sickness.
 But that doesn’t mean you’ll be down and out for every ride.

 BATUU BOUND: The Ultimate Guide to Star Wars: Galaxy’s Edge

-Some of the newer Disney rides, like Seven Dwarfs Mine Train or Minnie and Mickey’s Runaway Railway, use trackless and magnet-based technology for a really smooth experience, which means you’re less jostled overall.
+Some of the newer Disney World rides, like Star Wars: Rise of the Resistance or Minnie and Mickey’s Runaway Railway, use trackless and magnet-based technology for a really smooth experience, which means you’re less jostled overall.

 But if you just want to ride gentler attractions like Jungle Cruise, Na’vi River Journey, and Living with the Land, that’s cool, too.
 Know your limits and plan the rides for your Disney trip accordingly.